-First and foremost, PMA practitioners have taken a vow to uphold biblical principles when interacting with clients and providing Pastoral Science & Medicine services.
+First and foremost, PMA practitioners have taken a vow to uphold scriptural principles when interacting with clients and providing Pastoral Science & Medicine services.
 They share the beliefs set forth in PMA’s Constitution, they have accepted specific responsibilities in serving their clients, and they have given their solemn and binding pledge to practice Pastoral Science & Medicine in full alignment with these stated beliefs and responsibilities.
 View the PMA Practitioner Pledge.